6. Basic Forwarding Sample Application

 The Basic Forwarding sample application is a simple skeleton example of a forwarding application.

-It is intended as a demonstration of the basic components of a DPDK forwarding application.
-For more detailed implementations see the L2 and L3 forwarding sample applications.
+This application demonstrates the basic components of a DPDK forwarding application.
+For more detailed implementations, see the L2 and L3 forwarding sample applications.

 ./<build_dir>/examples/dpdk-skeleton -l 1 -n 4